If you have a tween daughter, you know that the inevitable is going to happen any day now.

 How can your daughter keep track of her period?

-- Will actually keep accurate track of your daughter’s menstrual cycle.
+- Accurate– You want to make sure the app isn’t buggy and will keep accurate track of your daughter’s menstrual cycle.

 There are so many period apps to choose from, it can feel overwhelming.

-What are the best period apps for girls?
+What are the best period tracking apps for girls?